sagesolar/Corpus-of-Taylor-Swift/README.md

 ### PrevalentVerb / Adjective / Noun

-The most common verb, adjective and noun that occur on an album.
-See the related [Song Details](https://github.com/sagesolar/Corpus-of-Taylor-Swift#song-details) section.
+The most common verb, adjective and noun that occur on an album (see the [related Song Details section](https://github.com/sagesolar/Corpus-of-Taylor-Swift#song-details).

 ### Songs